king-julien-007/IK-spline-rig/README.md

 # IK-spline-rig
-IK spline rig using processor in JAVA
+IK spline rig using a processor in JAVA

+uses p5.js to run the script